elielsantospaes/KC-Houses-Business-Insights/README.md

 Houses built after 2010, are in condition 3, but the price can be higher than houses built before, even in better condition.
 Buying houses built after 2010, can create good and profitable opportunities.

 ## 6. Next Steps
-To compare the approach of median price with the averaged price for the profit estimation.
+To compare the approach of median price with the averaged price for the profit estimation.</br>
-Create prediction models for help in the decision of house to be bought.
+Create prediction models for help in the decision of house to be bought.</br>
-Create a prediction models for help to find the best moment to buy the houses.
+Create a prediction models for help to find the best moment to buy the houses.</br>